Gaius Gracchus: Aftermath

-In the aftermath of Gaius' death, a judicial inquiry was established to try Gracchan supporters.
+In the aftermath of Gaius' death, a quaestio was established to try Gracchan supporters.
 Apparently, "many were executed after a brief investigation without the formalities of trial", with an extensive purge reportedly of thousands.
 Plutarch also reports that Gaius, Flaccus, and others' estates were confiscated, along with the dowry of his widow, Licinia; Plutarch, however, is likely wrong in this matter; it is more likely that only their houses were demolished, with their estates passing thence to their heirs.